 In GNU/Linux, as with most operating systems, the stack has already been set up for us.
 We do not need to worry about allocating the memory or initializing a stack pointer.
 When the operating system transfers control to our program, the stack is ready for us to use.

-The ARM architecture uses the sp register for the stack pointer.
-Although you could create your own stack and stack pointer, the operating system has already set one up for your program to use.
-It uses the sp register, and “grows” the stack from high addresses to low.
+The push and pop instructions in the AARCH32 architecture use the sp (r13) register for the stack pointer.
+A push causes the address in this register to decrease, and a pop causes the address to increase.
+Thus the stack grows from high addresses to low.
 Although this addressing scheme may seem a bit odd at first, there are some good reasons for doing it this way.

 Think about how you might organize things in memory.
 Recall that the program counter is automatically incremented by the control unit as your program is executed.
 Programs come in vastly different sizes, so it makes sense to store the program instructions at low memory addresses.
 This allows maximum flexibility with respect to program size.